-This issue of Data Summary covers results of basic analyses on greenhouse gas concentrations reported to the WMO World Data Centre for Greenhouse Gases (WDCGG).
-The data for analysis reached the data centre by June 1999 and the periods of observation ranged from 1968 to 1998.
-This Data Summary includes analyses of monthly mean concentrations in global, hemispheric, and zonal averages, and a time series of concentrations at some stations for greenhouse and related gases.
+This issue of Data Summary covers the results of basic analyses on greenhouse gas concentrations reported to the WMO World Data Centre for Greenhouse Gases (WDCGG).
+The data for analysis reached the WDCGG by 2001 and the periods of observation ranged from 1968 to 2000.
+This Data Summary includes analyses of the monthly mean concentrations in global, hemispheric and zonal averages, and a time series of concentrations at some stations for greenhouse gases and related gases.

-This is the third issue of Data Summary that has been published by the WDCGG.
-In its first issue, long-term trends for greenhouse gases at individual stations and zonal, hemispheric, and global mean concentrations were analyzed.
+This is the fourth issue of Data Summary to be published by the WDCGG.
+In its first issue, the long-term trends for greenhouse gases at individual stations and zonal, hemispheric and global mean concentrations were analyzed.
 The second issue added analyses of seasonal cycles to the analyses in the first issue.
-This, the third issue, emphasizes global trends and other global aspects while adopting a new method with a digital filter to derive long-term trends and variations.
-The analyses produced should provide useful information on the change in concentrations of greenhouse and related gases.
+The third issue emphasized global trends and other global aspects with a digital filter to derive long-term trends and variations.
+This, the fourth issue, is an improvement of the contents of the third issue.
+The produced analyses should provide useful information on the change in concentrations of greenhouse gases and related gases.